 Read More

-In 2010 the Oscar for Best Picture went to The Hurt Locker, but in my book the award should have gone to one I was glad to watch a second time – the nominated film Precious.
-The film, based on the young adult novel Push, starred the amazing Gabourey Sidibe as Precious the abused…
+Precious In 2010 the Oscar for Best Picture went to The Hurt Locker, but in my book the award should have gone to one I was glad to watch a second time – the nominated film Precious.
+The film, based on the young adult novel Push, starred the amazing Gabourey Sidibe as Precious the…

 Read More

-FLU SEASON, 3:00am HE (coughing, wakes spouse) “My throat’s killing me, I think I need some warm milk and honey.”
-SHE (sleepily) “Oh, you poor boy, I’ll go fix it.”
+Milk and Honey Flu Season, 3:00am HE (coughing, wakes spouse) “My throat’s killing me, I think I need some warm milk and honey.”
+SHE (sleepily) “Oh, you poor boy.
+I’ll go fix it.”
 She gets out of bed, puts on her bathrobe and slippers, and trudges off to the kitchen.
-TWO WEEKS LATER, 3:00am SHE (coughing,…
+Two Weeks Later,…

 Read More

+Look What They’re Done to Your Pear, Milton Glaser!
 Lynn Truss who wrote Eats, Shoots and Leaves: the Zero Tolerance Approach to Punctuation is a woman after my own heart.
-She wishes for a ‘grammar police force’ that would hunt down and arrest merchants with ungrammatical signs on their storefronts and others who abuse the King’s English.
-I share her peeve and have another…
+She wishes for a ‘grammar police force’ that would hunt down and arrest merchants with ungrammatical signs on their storefronts and others who abuse the…

 Read More